mdn/content/files/en-us/web/api/storage_access_api/index.md

 These cookie blocking policies are known to break embedded cross-origin content that requires access to its first-party storage.
 As an example, federated logins often require access to authentication cookies stored in first-party storage, and will require the user to sign in on each site separately (or completely break) if those cookies are not available.
 In the case of breakage, site owners have often encouraged users to add their site as an exception or to disable the policy entirely.
 As a consequence, users who wish to continue to interact with embedded content are forced to greatly relax their blocking policy for resources loaded from all embedded origins and possibly across all websites.

-The Storage Access API is intended to solve this problem; embedded cross-origin content can request unrestricted access to its first-party storage on a site-by-site basis via the {{domxref("Document.requestStorageAccess()")}} method, and check whether it already has access via the {{domxref("Document.hasStorageAccess()")}} method.
+The Storage Access API is intended to solve this problem; embedded cross-origin content can request unrestricted access to the cookies in its first-party storage on a site-by-site basis via the {{domxref("Document.requestStorageAccess()")}} method, and check whether it already has access via the {{domxref("Document.hasStorageAccess()")}} method.

 In addition, sandboxed {{htmlelement("iframe")}}s cannot be granted storage access by default for security reasons.
 The API therefore also adds the `allow-storage-access-by-user-activation` [sandbox token](/en-US/docs/Web/HTML/Element/iframe#attr-sandbox).
 The embedding website needs to add this to allow storage access requests to be successful, along with `allow-scripts` and `allow-same-origin` to allow it to call the API, and execute in an origin that can have cookies: